shgysk8zer0/std-js/README.md

 // Import and run shim.js
 import './shim.js';

-// Import specific functions/classes/classses
+// Import specific functions/classes/objects/etc.
-// Must be valid relative or absolute path, so replative paths
+// Must be valid relative or absolute path, so relative paths
 // must begin with "./" or "../" and must contain extension.
 // importing `as` aliases an import, allowing renaming from the name exported import {myFunc, MyClass as CustomClass} from './exports.js';